Vicadej/su26-team10/SRS.md

   Scenario: Provider replies to a review
-    Given a customer has posted a review on one of my services When  I navigate to that review and submit a reply Then  my reply is displayed beneath the customer's review and the customer is notified
+    Given a customer has posted a review on one of my services When  I navigate to that review and submit a reply Then  my reply is displayed beneath the customer's review
   ```

 ### 2.3 SysAdmin Stories